• Skip to primary navigation

 uncooked seafood in large saute pan

-Then, add the seafood to the hot pan and cover the pan.
-This will steam the mussels and clams open as well as cook the shrimp and scallops.
+Then, add the seafood to the hot pan and cover it.
+This will steam the mussels and clams open and cook the shrimp and scallops.

 Chef Tips